double-speak/doublespeak.github.io/_poems_2016/i-would-like-to-die-before-you.md

   into dust\nI’m living beside you.\nThen, when you die\nyou can come to my pot.\nAnd
-  we’ll live there together \nin my ashes your ashes,\nuntil a careless bride\nor an ungrateful grandchild \nthrows us out…\nBut we\nuntil then\nwill have so completely\nmixed\ninto each other, \nthat even in the dump we’re tossed in, our bits\nwill fall side by side. \nWe’ll scatter into the soil together.\nAnd if one day a wild flower \nmoistens and buds through this soil\nsurely in its stem\ntwo flowers will bloom:\nYou one,\nI the other.\nI don’t think of death yet.\nI will give birth to a child. \nLife is overflowing from me.\nI am full of life. \nI will live, but for a long time, very long,\nbut you will also live with me. \nBut death doesn’t scare me either. \nThough I find the manner of our funeral\nquite unpleasant.\nAnd until I die,\nthis will change I suppose. \nIs there a chance you’ll get out of prison one of these days?\nSomething inside me\nsays maybe.\n\nFebruary 18, 1945"
+  we’ll live there together \nin my ashes your ashes,\nuntil a careless bride\nor an ungrateful grandchild \nthrows us out…\nBut we\nuntil then\nwill have so completely\nmixed\ninto each other, \nthat even in the dump we’re tossed in, \nour bits\nwill fall side by side. \nWe’ll scatter into the soil together.\nAnd if one day a wild flower \nmoistens and buds through this soil\nsurely in its stem\ntwo flowers will bloom:\nYou one,\nI the other.\nI don’t think of death yet.\nI will give birth to a child. \nLife is overflowing from me.\nI am full of life. \nI will live, but for a long time, very long,\nbut you will also live with me. \nBut death doesn’t scare me either. \nThough I find the manner of our funeral\nquite unpleasant.\nAnd until I die,\nthis will change I suppose. \nIs there a chance you’ll get out of prison \none of these days?\nSomething inside me\nsays maybe.\n\nFebruary 18, 1945"
 note: "<p>Nâzım Hikmet has a special place in my heart that I hadn’t realized before.
   I was reintroduced to his poetry last spring through a translation class.
 I had